chvandorp/scdynsys/notebooks/README.md

   an overview of the data (cell counts, flow data, experimental setup).
   Also create SI figures for quality control, and anaylis of tetramer+ T cells.
-* `FigureSAClustering.ipynb`: Here, we take the data processed in the SA clustering notebook and make a figue for the manuscript.
+* `FigureSAClustering.ipynb`: Here, we take the data processed in the SA clustering notebook and make a figure for the manuscript.
+Also creates a second version of the figure that shows the fit of model IV to the data.
 * `FigureSAFitting.ipynb`: Here, we take the data processed in the SA fitting notebook and make an SI figue for the manuscript showing fits to the 4 models.
 * `FigureVAEDiagram.ipynb`: Make a diagram that explains how the IA model works.